ShahadAlMulhim/FaheemApp/README.md

 - **Main Role:** Android frontend development using Java, XML, and firebase to connect to our database.

-Note: this repository is only includes the android frontend part -the part I worked on- without the gaming and VR/AR development.
+**Note**: this repository is only includes the android frontend part -the part I worked on- without the gaming and VR/AR development.